php-ru/symfony-docs-ru/console/style.rst

         $io->choice('Select the queue to analyze', ['queue1', 'queue2', 'queue3']);

-    You can pass the default value as the third argument so the user can simply hit the <Enter> key to select that value::
+    You can pass the default value as the third argument so the user can hit the <Enter> key to select that value::

         $io->choice('Select the queue to analyze', ['queue1', 'queue2', 'queue3'], 'queue1');